 We really appreciate all of the hard work our volunteers put in to monitoring the turtles and educating the public this season.
 Without their efforts none of this valuable data could be collected.
-During the 2016 season there were 29 new volunteers trained, 19 who participated in observations and five volunteers who returned from previous years.
-Our 24 volunteers observed for 84 total hours on 66 separate visits.
+During the 2019 season there were 28 new volunteers trained, 17 who participated in observations.
+Those 17 docents conducted 54 surveys over a total of 33 days.

-Turtle observations were recorded from late January through the last week of May.
+Turtle observations were recorded from early February through the first week of June.

 The dam and shoreline of Lake Lagunitas